JHJHJHJH/rt-model/README.md

 - Does it matter which month ?
 Or just affected by seasons.
 - Does it matter which day of month (1-30)?

+*7. To compare with (5), why is adding humidity and temperature worst?

+*8.

 ## Data
 weather report : datetime, relative humidity, temperature, station